cyhyraethz/d2-sp-mods/README.md

 Many of these features can be enabled and disable in the included config files.

-I will try to list as many of the enabled features config files as possible, however I may still miss some.

 #### PlugY

 - Automatic backup of save files